 A video sculpture that "wishes" to be a Marmalade Jar (Konfiglas), but isn't nor has it ever been.

 "Konfiglas" consists of four LCD screens that "simulate" reality.

 This pseudo interactive work “confronts” the viewer with a video cube containing a holographic character placed on a wooden base.
 Walking around the sculpture, one can see the transparent glass from 4 different angles.
 The background shown on the screens IS the real backgrounds of the exhibit space.
 Where are the cameras?
 Where is the Konfiglas?
 The projected state of confusion is intentional...

-Technique: LCD Screens on wooden base, 4 Video NTSC feeds, color, looped.
+Technique: LCD Screens on a wooden base, 4 Video NTSC feeds, colour, looped.

 Edition: 3 comercial and 1 AP, in-situ.

 Shown @:"Game Over", Emilia Cohen Contemporary Art, 2008

 "Left Overs", Gallery of Mexican Art, Mexico City, August 2008,

 La Madriguera, Mexico City, 2010

 click here to watch a video including Konfiglas